peterjkingston/QuickEncrypt/README.md

 - [ ] Basic security practices/features.
 Currently very bare.
 - [ ] Securely store keys in a remote store (like Microsoft OneDrive)
 - [ ] Wrap this function in a text editor.

+## Disclaimer
+There are currently no releases of this software and it is not advised to be used for any security purpose at this time.
+I am not liable for any usage of this software in it's current state.'